Configuration

 Config Hierarchy

 Environment boundary: one tenant/project is one isolated deployment environment.
 Use a different tenant/project when you need separate customer data or separate lifecycle stages such as dev, staging, and prod.
-Keep multiple bundles inside one tenant/project when they belong to the same environment.
+Keep multiple apps inside one tenant/project when they belong to the same environment.

 assembly.yaml